-There were a small percentage of individuals that did benefit from this procedure.
+There was a small percentage of individuals that did benefit from this procedure.
 For many, however, a lobotomy would affect their inhibitions, empathy, initiative, and ability to function on their own.
 Lobotomies would also have a huge effect on the personality of the patient.

 Deinstitutionalization of Asylums

 The deinstitutionalization of asylums started in the 1960s with the goal to move the treatment of the mentally ill from these hospitals and into communities.
-The three primary reasons that this was being done was because of Medicare and Medicaid funding going towards mental health care facilities, the development of psychiatric drugs that could help with mental illness, and the unwavering understanding that it was time to care for the mentally ill rather than lock them up.
+The three primary reasons that this was being done were because of Medicare and Medicaid funding going towards mental health care facilities, the development of psychiatric drugs that could help with mental illness, and the unwavering understanding that it was time to care for the mentally ill rather than lock them up.
 Thus began the deinstitutionalization of asylums.

 Budgets were cut, patients were released, and hospitals began to close.
 Overpopulation in asylums was a problem before the deinstitutionalization of asylums began, but it became even worse as the process continued.
-Now, there was no means for providing long-term care for patients, ability to afford medication or procedures, or the means to staff adequately for the number of patients that were within these hospitals.
+Now, there was no means for providing long-term care for patients, the ability to afford medication or procedures, or the means to staff adequately for the number of patients that were within these hospitals.

 The condition of mental institutes during the process of deinstitutionalization affected the quality of care that mental hospitals were able to provide, cleanliness, medication, and quality of medical professionals.
-The buildings were run down, the patients were out of control, and perception of insanity was out there for the public to see.
+The buildings were run down, the patients were out of control, and the perception of insanity was out there for the public to see.
 It’s this transitional phase for mental institutes that most will envision when thinking of mental hospitals.

 Around the 1970s and 1980s, a majority of mental institutes had closed their doors completely.
 Those that were still open served as short-term stay facilities only.
 Eventually, these facilities were all shut down and all patients were released.
 Unfortunately, many of these patients were released with no place to go or family to call on, leaving them on the streets.